 - The curriculum is all the planned activities that we organise to promote learning and personal growth and development.

 - Our Curriculum Intent (attached at the end of this policy) and individual curriculum subject intents are published on our website.
 They explain that our curriculum has golden threads which make up the unique curriculum our school provides for our children.
-Our intention is that it is underpinned by our Christian values of Trust, Peace and Friendship:
+Our intention is that it is underpinned by our Christian values of Trust, Peace, Friendship, Forgiveness, Courage and Joy:

 - Inspires and extends opportunities by using our beautiful surrounding community and countryside.